microsoft/TSS.MSR/README.md

 * Secure non-volatile storage
 * Other functions including hashing, random number generation, a secure clock, etc.

 The Windows operating system relies on the TPM for a number of its security functions.
-Examples include BitLocker™ drive encryption, the Windows Virtual Smart Card feature, and the Platform Crypto Provider.
+Examples include BitLockerâ„¢ drive encryption, the Windows Virtual Smart Card feature, and the Platform Crypto Provider.

 Windows also exposes low-level programmatic access to the TPM through an interface called TPM Base Services (TBS).
 Developers can use this interface together with TPM Software Stack (TSS) libraries to develop TPM-based applications.
 However, the new TPM 2.0 is not compatible with earlier TPM libraries.
 That is why we are providing new libraries, for C++ and .Net, to allow developers to write TPM 2.0-based applications.